 You have to be in for breakfast at 07.45 for notices, so don't be late or you'll get a sanction such as having to help with wake-ups the next day!
-You can leave breakfast any time after 07.50 once notices are done and you can clean your teeth, play pool, have a shower or sleep more.
+You can leave breakfast any time after 08.00 once notices are done and you can clean your teeth, play pool or chat with your friends.
 Normally younger boarders have more energy than older ones - and if you find it easy to wake up on time you can go for a shower from 07.00 - but don't be too noisy or you'll make the lazier boys grumpy!
 It is a good time to check you have everything you need for the day, because after registration we aren't allowed up to our rooms until the end of school!

-After breakfast you have registration at 08.20 and from then on you're pretty much a day boy until 15.25.
-You'll probably have to leave the boarding house at around 08.15 to be in registration for 08.20 - don't be late, boarders get really told off for being late because we've not got an excuse!
+After breakfast you have lesson 1 at 08.20 and from then on you're pretty much a day boy until 15.25.
+You'll probably have to leave the boarding house at around 08.15 to be in lesson 1 for 08.20 - don't be late, boarders get really told off for being late because we've not got an excuse!

-At 10.35 we have break where you can either have toast in the boarding house or food in the refectory.
+At 09.55 we have break where you can either have toast in the boarding house or food in the refectory.
 There are other snacks too like cookies and bagels... mmmm.
-Lunchtime is at 12.50 and we eat in the refectory.
+Lunchtime is at 12.40 and we get food from the refectory.
+One of the cool things about being a boarder is that you can get your food back to the house and catch up with your friends, or speak to Nikki and Karen while playing a game of pool!.
 You have to use your finger print but a main meal with either a salad or a pudding is free.
-The final two lessons of the day start at 13:40 and end at 15.25.
+The final two lessons of the day start at 13:50, straight after form time and end at 15.25.

-After that you are free to do anything you want to, for example, you can go to the hospital shops, the Triangle (made up of Co-op, a fish & chip shop and a Chinese takeaway) or town (to look round the shops or meet up with some friends/girls).
+After that you are free to do anything you want to, for example, you can go to the hospital shops, the Triangle (made up of Co-op, a fish & chip shop and a Chinese takeaway) or town (to look round the shops or meet up with some friends/girls - this is mainly for the older boys but it is good to know!).
 You can only go to town when the Staff say yes.
 Or you can stay at school, whether to play football, cricket, rugby or any other activities on site.
-Some of us like to read or play games in our dorms - but it's always good to go to at least one organised club a night.
+Some of us like to read or play games in the common rooms - but it's always good to go to at least one organised club a night, it's great to do something different every day.

 Dinner starts at 17.30.
-After dinner you are free to do anything you want until 18.30 when you do your prep.
-Prep runs from 18.30 - 20.00.
+After dinner you are free to do anything you want until 18.15 when you do your prep.
+Prep runs from 18.15 - 19.45.
 Make the most of this time - or you'll find yourself getting behind and you'll have to catch up when everyone else is having fun.

-Then you have Prayers, which is a meeting where announcements are said and any house-related questions are answered.
+Then you have Prayers, which is a meeting where announcements are said and any houserelated questions are answered.
 After Prayers again you have free time or a club.